Canon 1Ds Mark III vs 350D

 Of the two cameras under consideration, the Canon 1Ds Mark III features a full frame sensor and the Canon 350D an APS-C sensor.
 The sensor area in the 350D is 62 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.0 and 1.6.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

 With 21MP, the 1Ds Mark III offers a higher resolution than the 350D (8MP), but the 1Ds Mark III nevertheless has the same individual pixel size (pixel pitch of 6.41μm) as the 350D due to its larger sensor.
-It is noteworthy in this context that the 1Ds Mark III is a somewhat more recent model (by 2 years and 6 months) than the 350D, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
+It is noteworthy in this context that the 1Ds Mark III is a mch more recent model (by 2 years and 6 months) than the 350D, and its sensor will have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.

 The Canon EOS-1Ds Mark III has a native sensitivity range from ISO 100 to ISO 1600, which can be extended to ISO 50-3200.
 The corresponding ISO settings for the Canon EOS 350D are ISO 100 to ISO 1600 (no boost).